Ola Electric launches entry level e-scooter at introductory price of Rs 79,999 | Technology

 The S1X+ has also been launched at an introductory price of Rs 99,999 for the first week and afterwards it will be priced at Rs 1,09,999.
 He said customers can book the model immediately and deliveries will be by the end of September.

-Aggarwal said the S1X and the S1X+ are differentiated in software and connectivity features, he added.
+Aggarwal said the S1X and the S1X+ are differentiated in software and connectivity features.

 The S1X has a range of 151 kilometres on a single charge and can reach the top speed of 90 km/hour.